jenofdoom/react-intermediate/README.md

 * A magical way of making your web application into a mobile app with no effort
 * Not perfectly cross-platform 100% of the time, e.g. you need a third party component [react-native-datepicker](https://github.com/xgfe/react-native-datepicker) to abstract the date picker widget between platforms

-It is possible to resuse some of the application logic between a web project and a Native project, see [this article](http://jkaufman.io/react-web-native-codesharing/) for some tips.
+It is possible to re-use some of the application logic between a web project and a Native project, see [this article](http://jkaufman.io/react-web-native-codesharing/) for some tips.
 But you _definitely can't reuse the render methods_, and you might bump into issues